MFR6340/theenglishextension.org/young-world-2/Unit-4: Exploring Nature.md

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1064790702" rel="nofollow">Buy on Orell Füssli</a>

 ## Supplemental Activity
 Go on a Jungle Trek!
-Even here in Switzerland, you have the chance to Jungle Trek https://www.papiliorama.ch/en/our-live-exhibits/
+Even here in Switzerland, you have the chance to head into a Rain Forest and see what it's like.
+Take a trip to Papiliorama.
+Just remember, it's humid in there!
+Jungle Trek
+https://www.papiliorama.ch/en/our-live-exhibits/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0MzAxODgwNiwxODEwMTA5NzUsMjA2NT
-I4ODYyOV19
+eyJoaXN0b3J5IjpbLTE3NDU4MjY2NTQsMTgxMDEwOTc1LDIwNj
+UyODg2MjldfQ==
 -->